Interview by Paisley Smith

 Right.
 It is just something I felt like I didn’t have growing up.

-// What do you enjoy and appreciate about being a womxn?
+// What do you enjoy and appreciate about being a woman?

 // Yes, I was also going to ask how this pandemic is changing the way you express your gender or the way you feel your femininity?
 For me it has definitely changed my expression of femininity, I’ve stopped wearing makeup, I don’t really care what other people think of my appearance, or whether it is “feminine enough.”

 // There’s a sense of community among women because we all inherently know that we have these tendencies.
-One could argue of course that men also have a sense of community, of “Bro culture,” but that sense of community is often built on weird tenants of dominance and aggression.
+One could of course, say argue that men also have a sense of community, of “Bro culture,” but that sense of community is often built on weird tenants of dominance and aggression.